 My mom began meditating decades ago, long before the mind-calming practice had entered the wider public consciousness.
 She liked to quote sayings from Thich Nhat Hanh, a Zen Buddhist monk known for his practice of mindful meditation, or “present-focused awareness.”

 Although meditation still isn’t exactly mainstream, many people practice it, hoping to stave off stress and stress-related health problems.
 Mindfulness meditation, in particular, has become more popular in recent years.
-The practice involves sitting comfortably, focusing on your breathing, and then bringing your mind’s attention to the present without drifting into concerns about the past or future.
+The practice of mindful meditation involves sitting comfortably, focusing on your breathing, and then bringing your mind’s attention to the present without drifting into concerns about the past or future.
 (Or, as my mom would say, “Don’t rehearse tragedies.
 Don’t borrow trouble.”)

 But, as is true for a number of other alternative therapies, much of the evidence to support meditation’s effectiveness in promoting mental or physical health isn’t quite up to snuff.
 Why?
-First, many studies don’t include a good control treatment to compare with meditation.
+First, many studies don’t include a good control treatment to compare with mindful meditation.
 Second, the people most likely to volunteer for a meditation study are often already sold on meditation’s benefits and so are more likely to report positive effects.